-The educational program in reproductive endocrinology and infertility must be 36 months in length.
-(Core)\
+The educational program in adult reconstructive orthopaedic surgery must be 12 months in length. $^{\rm (Core)\ast}$

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.